Organization heads to Central Texas in hopes of finding missing man

 "Where we are right now is just working with investigators on any information or any capacity that they may need us," said Farris.

-Kettler has mostly gray hair, a full beard and mustache with a small scar on his forehead.
+Kettler has mostly gray hair, a full beard, and a mustache with a small scar on his forehead.
 He was last seen wearing a short-sleeve blue, orange, and white button-down shirt and jeans near the 600 block of CR 351 in Alvin, Texas, Thursday evening.

 His family said his license plate was scanned between Luling and Seguin about three hours from where he disappeared in a white 2000 Ford F-250 extended cab truck with a camper bed.